 Some common compulsions and repetitive behaviours include hand washing, skin-picking, hair-pulling, cleaning, counting and constantly checking on things.
 A hallmark of OCD is that these obsessive, unwanted thoughts and compulsions cause marked distress and greatly impact one’s ability to function in daily life.

 Obsessive-Compulsive Disorder is a type of anxiety disorder.
 Anxiety is the body's natural response to stress.
 It is a feeling of worry, fear and uncertainty that results from a perceived threat.
 This threat can be anything from an exam, a work presentation, a relationship or the thought of death.
 This is a very normal experience in times of extreme stress.
 It is a part of the body's fight-or-flight response.
 This fight-or-flight response is an integral part of a human's functioning.
 It is activated whenever there is perceived danger allowing a human to escape and avoid death.

 When anxiety is not normal is when the symptoms become pervasive and debilitating.
 This can result in anxiety disorders and attacks.
 These disorders are characterized by extreme amounts of fear, worry and panic daily.
 Anxiety disorders occur when anxiety itself is severely affecting one’s mental health.
 Disorders such as obsessive-compulsive disorder often develop to cope with the distress of anxiety.
 This makes anxiety a risk factor for the development of obsessive thoughts and compulsive behaviour.

-Anxiety is only one factor that can lead to the developments of obsessions and compulsions characteristic of OCD.
+Anxiety is only one factor that can lead to the development of obsessions and compulsions characteristic of OCD.
 There are also many related disorders and mental illnesses that can contribute to the development of OCD as well as various life events, environmental factors and family history.
-Having a family member who suffers from the obsessive or compulsive disorder can increase the likelihood of someone developing it.
+Having a family member who suffers from obsessive or compulsive disorder can increase the likelihood of someone developing it.